Libraries

 to install and use FFTW3.
 The current version of CP2K works with FFTW 3.X (pass

 FFTW is also provided by MKL.
-Pass -DCP2K_USE_FFTW3_WITH_MKL=ON to CMake.
+If you have MKL but still want to use standalone FFTW3, pass

 :warning: Note that FFTW must know the Fortran compiler you will use in order to install properly